dbierer/php-class-notes/apache-training-class-notes.md

 * A: apxs - APache eXtenSion tool; a tool for building and installing extension modules
   See: https://httpd.apache.org/docs/trunk/programs/apxs.html

-* Q: What is the performance gain/loss using APR?
-* A: ???

-* Q: What is meant by "Asynchronous" support for MPMs?
-* A:

-* Q: RPM vs. SRC considerations: make sure discussion is in mod 1

 * Q: from Francois to All Participants: what is the support for IPv6 in Apache?
 * A: from Todd Reed to All Participants: Apache does support dual stack
-     TODO: find the module or configuration needed for this

-* Q: Example of LAYOUT

-* Q: from Francois to All Participants: with --with-expat=MPM why MPM?

 * Q: from Francois: how do I enable HTTP2 support?
 * A: see: https://httpd.apache.org/docs/2.4/howto/http2.html; and rebuild Apache with